tabarra/txAdmin/dev_notes.md

 - [x] replace timestamp function in update checking
 - [x] build test + version bump
 > v2.6.0
+- [ ] discord bot: re-add spam limiter
+- [ ] check why scheduled restarts are not kicking players
+- [ ] use the new fd3 stream (added on 2427, ask ferrum before dropping support for older fxserver)
+- [ ] replace `clone` with `lodash/clonedeep` and check the places where I'm doing `Object.assign()` for shallow clones
-- [ ] xxx
+- [ ] add admins count to the stats page

-TODO: Bot commands:
+TODO: Bot commands (in dev order):
+/addwl <wl req id>
+/addwl <license>
-/ban <mention> <time> <reason>
+/kick <mention>
+/log <mention> - shows the last 5 log entries for an discord identifier (make it clear its only looking for the ID) /ban <mention> <time> <reason>
 /unban <ban-id>

 /info - shows your info like join date and play time /info <mention> - shows someone else's info
-/addwl <wl req id>
-/addwl <license>
 /addwl <mention>
 /removewl <mention>
-/log <mention> - shows the last 5 log entries for an discord identifier /kick <mention>

 > Soon™ (hopefully the next update)
-- [ ] discord bot: re-add spam limiter
 - [ ] adapt kick messages to use some basic HTML formatting and 🆃🆇🅰🅳🅼🅸🅽
-- [ ] check why scheduled restarts are not kicking players
-- [ ] add sv endpoint to say the whitelist/banlist usage
-- [ ] use the new fd3 stream (added on 2427, ask ferrum before dropping support for older fxserver)
 - [ ] break player page into `Players` and `Player Access`
         - `Player Access` will only contain the whitelist and band ids cards
         - `Players` will have a central search and will show players and actions at the same time